4Runner Bump Stops: The Complete Guide

 Bump Stops For the 5th Gen 4Runner: The Complete Guide

-The next variation of bump stop is made from micro-cellular urethane.
+The next variation is made from micro-cellular urethane.

 This material is essentially a really firm foam and has very similar properties to the rubber bump stops.
-As the bump stop is formed, there are millions of tiny air pockets created within the material.
+As the it is formed, there are millions of tiny air pockets created within the material.
 All of those air bubbles allow for the compression of the foam.
-This is how they can make a variety of different densities and strengths to these bump stops.
+This is how they can make a variety of different densities and strengths.
 The more air inside, the less resistance; less air equals more resistance.
 This type of bump stop is also maintenance-free, which is an added bonus.
 It is always nice to have one less thing to worry about.

-Just like the rubber bump stops, these urethane bump stops will absorb the energy created by a bump in the road and spring itself back into place.
+Just like the rubber, these urethane bump stops will absorb the energy created by a bump in the road and spring itself back into place.
 It also provides a progressive spring rate as the natural rubber.
 The more the material is compressed, the stronger the resistance and spring effect will be.

-Urethane bump stops are also much taller than stock bump stops.
-They are also typically taller than the rubber bump stops.
+Urethane bump stops are also much taller than stock.
+They are also typically taller than the rubber options.
 This again allows it to act as an additional spring in the rear to help hold up the vehicle under the weight of a trailer or any load in general such as a heavy build with aftermarket armor, lots of gear, or both.

 Pros: